Okwui Okpokwasili

-Okwui Okpokwasili (/ˈoʊkwi oʊkˈpoʊkwəsɪli/; born August 6, 1972) is an American artist, performer, choreographer, and writer.
+Okwui Okpokwasili (/ˈoʊkwi oʊkˈpoʊkwəsɪli/; born August 6, 1972) is a Nigerian-American artist, actress, performer, choreographer, and writer.
 Her multidisciplinary performances draw upon her training in theatre, and she describes her work as at "the intersection of theatre, dance, and the installation."
+Okpokwasili is known for appearing as Vertigo in the television miniseries Agatha All Along.

 Several of her works relate to historical events in Nigeria.
 She is especially interested in cultural and historical memory and how the Western imagination perceives African bodies.

 Early life

-The daughter of Igbo Nigerians who moved to the United States to escape the Nigerian Civil War in the late 1960s, Okpokwasili grew up in the Bronx, New York.
+Okpokwasili was born August 6, 1972 in The Bronx, New York, daughter of Igbo Nigerian immigrants who moved to the United States to escape the Nigerian Civil War in the late 1960s.
 She attended Yale University, where she met filmmaker Andrew Rossi, who made a documentary about her piece Bronx Gothic.

 Career

 Okpokwasili has become a key figure in the New York experimental dance scene.
 She is known for several one-woman performances and for her frequent collaborations with Ralph Lemon and Peter Born, her husband.
 Born often directs and designs the lighting and staging for Okpokwasili's performances.